 Faun

-Faun is a 36’ Blanchard Standardized Cruiser, launched on Lake Union in June, 1926 by the N.J.
+Faun is a 36’ Blanchard Standardized Cruiser, launched in June,1926 by the N.J.
 Blanchard Boat Company for W.N.
 Winter of Medina, Washington.
 Her designer is Leigh H. Coolidge.
 Her 1926 purchase price was $6000.
-She is one of 25 Standardized Cruisers built by Blanchard, most of which were 36’, and one of the most luxurious.
-She is powered by a 1947 Chrysler Crown 6-cylinder gas engine, and cruises at 8.5 knots.
-Her hull is Alaska red & yellow cedar, her frames are white oak and her bright work and house are Burmese teak.
-She has her original cast iron stove, a Neptune.
-A major restoration of her planks, frames & ribs- everything from the waterline down- was completed in 2013-14.
-She was awarded Best Classic Power Under 40 Ft at Seattle Yacht Club’s Opening Day in 2018; Best Overall Power at the Victoria Classic Boat Festival in 2014; Best Dinghy in 2015.
-Faun is featured in several books, notably Classic Wooden Yachts of the Northwest by Ron McClure (2000).
-She was featured as Miss October in Benjamin Mendlowitz’s 2010 Calendar of Wooden Boats, and has graced the cover of Northwest Yachting Magazine.
-She is also the subject of a series of pastels by San Juan Island artist Nancy McDonnell Spaulding.
+She is one of 25 Standardized Cruisers built by Blanchard.
+She is powered by a 1947 Chrysler Crown gas engine, and cruises at 8 knots.
+Her hull is cedar, her frames oak and her brightwork is teak.
+She still has her original Neptune cast iron stove.
+Many of her planks, frames & ribs were replaced in 2013-14.
+She was awarded Best Classic Power Under 40 Ft at Seattle’s Opening Day in 2018 & 2005; Best Overall Power at the Victoria Classic Boat Festival in 2014; and Best Dinghy in 2015.
+She and her teammates were awarded the Wilson Seamanship Trophy in 2014 & 2022.

 40' 1947 Bud Forder/Grandy Boat Company